sevruk-dev/nofeed/README.md

 If you find any problems, feature requests, please open an issue or submit a fix as a pull request.

 ## Want to talk?
-If you have any questions or you want us to help you design and develop your application, send us an email at [hi@insider.io](mailto:hi@insider.io)
+If you have any questions or you want us to help you design and develop your application, send me an email at [vovaseuruk@gmail.com](mailto:vovaseuruk@gmail.com)

 ## License